Discover the Marais

 Today, walking through the Marais means strolling through streets full of charm, visiting numerous private mansions, entering designer boutiques, and stopping in the capital's trendiest bars.
 A "Gay friendly" neighborhood before its time, the Marais remains the place where you will find the largest number of LGBT addresses.

-- Place des Vosges, created in 1604 on the initiative of King Henry IV, is the first royal square in Paris.
-This is also the name it bore until the Revolution.
-Even today, it has retained its original state (facades of bricks, stones and tiles), sublime and striking!
-Among the many private mansions on the square, you can visit (for free!), Victor Hugo's House as well as the Renaissance courtyard of the Hôtel de Sully.
+• Place des Vosgescreated in 1604 on the initiative of King Henry IV, was the first royal square in Paris.
+This was the name it bore until the French Revolution.
+Even today, it has preserved its original state (brick, stone and tile facades), sublime and explosive!
+Among the many private mansions on the square, you can visit (free of charge!), the House of Victor Hugo as well as the Renaissance courtyard of the Hôtel de Sully.

-- The Archives Museum, housed in the former Hôtel de Soubise, is a gem!
+• The Archives Museumhoused in the former Hôtel de Soubise, is a jewel!
 Like all the other museums belonging to the City of Paris, this museum is free.
-So if the history of archives doesn’t enchant you, go there to visit the Rococo-style salons and apartments dating from the first half of the 18th century.
+So if the history of the archives doesn't enchant you, go and visit the rococo-style salons and flats dating from the first half of the 18th century.. century.
 A real castle in the heart of Paris!

-- The Picasso Museum Paris: is also housed in a private mansion dating from the 17th century and not the least spectacular.
-So even if you are tired of visiting Picasso museums around the world, go there for the beauty of the site.
-Let's remember that Picasso lived in Paris, and in particular in Montmartre, for about ten years at the very beginning of the 20th century.
-He is practically French!
+• The Picasso Museum Paris is also housed in a private mansion dating from the 17th century.. century, and not the least spectacular.
+So even if you've had enough of visiting Picasso museums all over the world, go there for the beauty of the site.
+It's worth remembering that Picasso lived in Paris, and in Montmartre in particular, for around ten years at the very beginning of the 20th century.. century.
+It's practically French!

-- The old Jewish quarter and Rue des Rosiers: historically, the Jewish community settled in this district of Paris.
-Today, there are still many Jewish restaurants, shops and bakeries.
-Not far away, on Rue Pavée, you can admire the astonishing Art Nouveau synagogue, designed by the architect Hector Guimard (the creator of the metro entrances!).
+• The old Jewish quarter and rue des Rosiers The Jewish community has historically settled in this part of Paris.
+Many Jewish restaurants, shops and bakeries can still be found here today.
+Not far away, in the rue Pavée, you can admire the astonishing art nouveau synagoguedesigned by the architect Hector Guimard (the creator of the metro station!).

-The list is far from exhaustive because there are countless remarkable sites and museums in the Marais district.
-Let us mention, however, the town hall and square, the Philippe Auguste enclosure wall, the George Pompidou Center, the Protestant Temple or the Hôtel des Archevêques de Sens.
-The Marais deserves to be explored!
-As there are so many possible circuits, it may be interesting to hire a guide for a complete tour of this preserved district of the capital.
+The list is far from exhaustive, as there are countless remarkable sites and museums in the Marais district.
+But let's not forget the town hall and town square, the Philippe Auguste wall, the George Pompidou Centre, the Protestant Temple and the Hôtel des Archevêques de Sens..
+The Marais is well worth a visit!
+There are so many possible itineraries, it may be worth hiring a guide for a complete tour of this unspoilt part of the capital.

 Each year, during the European Heritage Days, the Marais district in Paris opens its doors wide to allow visitors to discover its architectural and cultural treasures.
 The 4th arrondissement actively participates in this event, with about twenty places accessible to the public, such as libraries, churches, and private mansions.